-These school girls in Northern Ghana have a voice because of you.
-Their school started with 20 girls under a tree.
-A few short years later there are more than 120 girls happily studying inside a classroom.
-The classroom was built because of your purchases.
+This school in Northern Ghana started with 20 girls under a tree.
+A few years later, there are more than 120 girls happily studying inside a classroom built with the support of Ten by Three.

-Their parents can pay for their school fees and uniforms, because of your purchases.
-One student told us that before our collaboration the girls were not counted among the human beings of the earth because they were poor and dirty.
-As you can see, that is no longer the case.
-Your purchases enabled their voices to be heard.
+Their parents can pay for their school fees and uniforms thanks to purchases of Ten by Three products.
+One student told us that before our collaboration, the girls were not counted among the human beings of the Earth because they were poor and dirty.
+That is no longer the case, and their voices can now be heard.

-These women in Northern Ghana were all illiterate when we found them just a few short years ago.
-Your purchases enabled them to educate their daughters.
-Their daughters then helped them read and understand important things such as bank documents, enabling them to open bank accounts.
+These women in Northern Ghana were illiterate when we found them.
+Purchases of Ten by Three products enabled them to educate their daughters, who then helped them read and understand important documents so they could open bank accounts.

 You are looking at a basket middleman in Madagascar.
 She is upset because local artisans are using Ten by Three to leverage higher prices for their baskets.
 The basket you see is a new design introduced by Ten by Three.

-This is the impact poverty has had on conservation efforts in Madagascar.
-The cleared land was once home to a lush forest.
-Poverty forced villagers to cut down the trees to sell and burn the land to plant rice.
+Poverty has a huge impact on conservation efforts in Madagascar.
+This cleared land was once home to a lush forest.
+Poverty forced villagers to cut down the trees to sell the wood and burn the land to plant rice.

-Ten by Three Prosperity Wage® model means our artisans now have an alternative way to earn income and no longer must turn to deforestation as a source of income.
+The Ten by Three Prosperity Wage model offers an alternative way to earn income.